2001 Marsh Harbour Cessna 402 crash: Accident

-On Saturday, August 25, at 18:50 (EDT), after she had completed her portions of the music video, Aaliyah and Virgin employees boarded a twin-engine Cessna 402B (registration N8097W) at the Marsh Harbour Airport, on the Abaco Islands, for the return trip back to Opa-locka Airport in Florida.
+On Saturday, August 25, at 6:50 p.m.
+(EDT), after she had completed her portions of the music video, Aaliyah and Virgin employees boarded a twin-engine Cessna 402B (registration N8097W) at the Marsh Harbour Airport, on the Abaco Islands, for the return trip back to Opa-locka Airport in Florida.
 The aircraft designated for the return flight was smaller than the one on which they had originally arrived, but it still had room to take on the whole party and all of their equipment.

-The passengers had grown impatient because the Cessna was supposed to arrive at 16:30 EDT, but did not arrive until 18:15 EDT.
+The passengers had grown impatient because the Cessna was supposed to arrive at 4:30 p.m.
+EDT, but did not arrive until 6:15 p.m.
+EDT.
 Charter pilot Lewis Key claimed to have overheard passengers arguing with the pilot, Luis Morales III, prior to take off, adding that Morales warned them that there was too much weight for a "safe flight".
 Key further stated: "He tried to convince them the plane was overloaded, but they insisted they had chartered the plane and they had to be in Miami Saturday night."
 Key indicated that Morales gave in to the passengers and that he had trouble starting one of the engines.

-According to Kathy Iandoli's 2021 biography, Aaliyah, a noted nervous flier, also had serious reservations of flying on the small plane and refused to board it.
-After arguing with the rest of her entourage about boarding the plane, she retreated into a taxicab to rest, claiming that she had a headache.
-One of the passengers was sent to check on her and proceeded to slip her a sedative; she was then carried unconscious into the plane.
+According to Kathy Iandoli's 2021 biography, Aaliyah was a nervous flier.
+She had serious reservations about flying on the small, overloaded plane and refused to board.
+After arguing with the rest of her entourage about it, she retreated into a taxicab to rest, claiming that she had a headache.
+One of the passengers was sent to check on her and proceeded to give her an unidentified pill and a glass of water.
+She took the pill, fell back asleep, and was aided into the plane.

 The aircraft crashed shortly after takeoff, about 200 ft from the runway.
-Aaliyah and seven of the eight others on board were killed instantly.
-Scott Gallin, Aaliyah's security guard, survived the crash, but died shortly afterwards.
-According to the paramedics on scene, he spent his last moments asking about Aaliyah's condition.
+Aaliyah and five of the eight others on board were killed instantly.
+Scott Gallin, Aaliyah's security guard and two other people initially survived the crash, but died shortly afterwards.
+According to the paramedics on scene, Gallin spent his last moments asking about Aaliyah's condition.